VingtCinq/django-simple-mail/README.md

 )
 ```

-And set the following setting :
+And set the following in your settings :

 `SIMPLE_MAIL_USE_CKEDITOR = True`